Lychrell/keqingDocs/docs/Features/card-codes-generator.md

 ### Usage
 - Run the `k!collection` command
 - Press the 🔍 reaction
-- Type the character or symbols to select the codes​​
+- Type the character or symbols that will select the codes​​

 :::warning
 For non-premium servers, you need to add the 🔍 (`:mag:`) reaction manually.